-Let’s say you were granted 10,000 RSUs when you started your job on January 1, 2019.
-And your company goes public on January 1, 2020.
-Assuming 25% of the grant vests after one year, you may be thinking that you can sell 2,500 shares on January 1, 2020.
-However, when you log into your equity plan’s website, you’ll see 0 shares on January 1, 2020.
-There are two reasons for this.
+Let’s say you were granted 10,000 RSUs when you started your job on January 1, 2021.
+And your company goes public on January 1, 2022.
+Assuming 25% of the grant vests after one year, you may be thinking that you can sell 2,500 shares on January 1, 2022; however, when you log into your equity plan’s website, you’ll see 0 shares available for sale.
+There are two reasons for this:

 You pay the income taxes in two pieces:

 - You pay on the vesting date (e.g., January 1, 2022).
 Like bonuses and commissions, vested RSUs are considered “supplemental wages”.
 Supplemental wages are taxed based on a series of flat rates as defined the IRS and your state tax authority.
 For example, IRS law mandates that 22% of supplemental wages be withheld to cover federal income tax liability.
 And in California, it’s 10.23% for state income tax.
 Most companies will sell shares on your behalf to cover the mandatory taxes withheld at vest.
 They can sell these shares despite the lock-up period.

 - For high earners, the mandatory withholding may be insufficient.
 You square up what you owe either through estimated tax payments, or next April 15th when you file your tax returns.
 Consult with a financial planner or tax professional to ascertain which applies to you.

 Let’s assume the lock-up period expires July 1, 2022.
 When you log into your equity plan’s website on this date, rather than receiving 2,500 shares, let’s say you receive 1,450 shares after withholding taxes.

 Decide What To Do With Your Company Stock